How would you describe your work style?

 I work on a busy locum recruitment desk and so my work style has to be flexible, ready to accommodate any potential issues.
 We all know the best laid plans can go awry and so having flexibility in my day allows me time to sort out any issues with a placement (such as a locum doctor’s flight is cancelled and they’re stranded!).

 What are your current goals?

 To continually diversify my desk so that I can offer the candidates I work with varied and interesting roles.
 Another goal is to exceed targets for the 2017/2018 financial year which will require a lot of dedication and passion.
 I’m confident I’ll be able to achieve this.

-What are the key activities which you usually undertake in your working day?
+What are your main activities in a typical working day?

 What do you enjoy most about working at Wavelength?